 Summer of 1874: Lt.
 Col. George Armstrong Custer leads an Army expedition into the Black Hills.
 At French Creek, traces of gold are found that confirm widespread rumors.
-Word of the gold discovery quickly spreads, triggering the Black Hills Gold Rush and a flow of fortune seekers to these “mountains of gold.”
+Word of the gold discovery quickly spreads, triggering the Black Hills Gold Rush and flow of fortune seekers to these “mountains of gold.”
 While the search for gold may have dried up, Custer’s discovery is remembered in the county, city, and state park that share his name.
 For more background, South Dakota Public Broadcasting did a special on the history of Custer State Park and the significance it has had on our region.

 “South Dakota’s Game Preserve will become a veritable paradise of wildlife and a monument to the good judgment and unselfish motives of the people.”